RxSwiftCommunity/RxController/document/chapter5-view.md

 ### Other methods.

-The private methods should be above the internal methods.
+The private methods, internal methods and public method should follow:

 ```swift
 private func a() {